Ranking with Confidence for Large Scale Comparison Data: The PD-Rank Model

 Given $M$ elements and $N$ pairwise comparisons between them, the goal is to retrieve their true unknown ranking encoded by $x \in \mathbb{R}^M$.
-Note that elements are given in an arbitrary order, which must not be confused with their ranking, i.e., $x[i]$ is the ranking of element $i$.
+Note that elements are given in an arbitrary order, which must not be confused with their ranking, i.e., $x[i]$ is the score of element $i$, so that the ranking is achieved by sorting $x$.
 Comparison $n$ between item $i$ and item $j$, for $i>j$ is encoded in a sparse vector $c_n \in \mathbb{R}^M$, with

 and the remaining elements set to zero.
 Each vector $c_n$ corresponds to one comparison, with a total of $N$ vectors.
 Multiple observations between the same elements are allowed.
 The observed label we have access to is only an ordering of the two items, that is,